1 in 5 Enterprise Passwords Can Be Easily Compromised

 As cyber threats become more sophisticated, organizations need to take a proactive approach in securing their network.
-Oftentimes, small and medium organizations suffer the most from the cybersecurity skills gap, and therefore need easy tools to efficiently evaluate their cyber posture and readiness to face outside cyber threats.
+Oftentimes, small and medium organizations suffer the most from the cyber security skills gap, and therefore need easy tools to efficiently evaluate their cyber posture and readiness to face outside cyber threats.

-Enterprises can download a free version of Preempt Inspector today.
+Enterprises can download a free version of Preempt Lite today.
 In the future, the Preempt Inspector app will continue to be enhanced to support more facets of an organization’s security posture such as GPO analysis, effective permission and more.
 Stay tuned!

 Do you know your company’s organizational password strength?